AntonShokhrin/email-trawler/README.md

 # email-troller

 The code takes an MS Outlook .pst file as input, for each email messages analyzes body and subject fields, and outputs any mentions of company names.
-The company name output in a contex, it is surrounded by the 80 preceeding and 80 succeeding characters.
+The company name appears in a contex, it is surrounded by the 80 preceeding and 80 succeeding characters.

 Apache Tika framework parses the .pst file and email messages.
 A Tika plugin, I wrote, extracts relevant attributes of each email message.
 Actual email parsing is left up to Lib PST library.